fingerskier/Interlude/README.md

 --------

 Client

+	- Use cfajaxproxy object directly for an RPCish call
+	- Use cfwebsocket + invokeAndPublish() for "real-time" data
-	I use cfajaxproxy and invoke the object directly Jasmine tests in /test/*_test.js (run them via specClient.html) Server
+	- Jasmine tests in /test/*_test.js (run them via specClient.html)
+	- Jade, via the build script, compiles everything into an index.html file (if you include other views where appropriate)
+	- Stylus, as above, processes everything into main.css (if all other .styl files are included from it)

+Server
-	ORM CFCs in /model
+	- ORM CFCs in /model
-	Data services in /service
+	- Data services in /service
-	MXunit tests in /test/*_test.cfc (run them via testServer.cfm) Dev Flow
+	- MXunit tests in /test/*_test.cfc (run them via testServer.cfm)

+Dev Flow
-	run ./browser to load the app and both test-runners run ./build to make /index.html and /main.css
+	- run ./browser to load the app and both test-runners
+	- run ./build to make /index.html and /main.css

 Contribute
 ----------